-- 4. Regardless of recruitment style, a potential new member must sign the membership recruitment acceptance binding agreement (MRABA).
-All signed MRABAs must be kept by the College Panhellenic until the next primary recruitment. - a.
-During COB, the proof of a woman's membership acceptance must be a dated continuous open bidding MRABA signed by the woman. - 5.
-If through the membership recruitment process, including COB, a potential new member signs a membership recruitment acceptance binding agreement, receives a bid and then declines it or accepts a bid and then breaks her pledge, or has the pledge broken by an NPC sorority, she is ineligible to be pledged to another NPC sorority on the same campus until the beginning of the next primary membership recruitment period. - a.
-Exceptions to an individual's ineligibility to be pledged may be granted by the NPC Board of Directors in the following cases: - i. documented illegal conduct by the chapter offering the bid, or - ii. documented violation of National Panhellenic Conference membership recruitment policies, or - iii. documented clerical or administrative errors made by campus or Panhellenic personnel during the Panhellenic membership recruitment process. - 6.
-At a later date but before the next primary membership recruitment period, if the potential new member who declined her bid expresses interest in being pledged to the chapter with which she originally matched, she may do so only if the chapter extends another bid and has quota or total spaces to fill. - 7.
-If a potential new member does not receive a bid at the end of the primary membership recruitment period, she is eligible immediately to participate in COB. - 8.
+- a.
+During COB, the proof of a woman's membership acceptance must be a dated COB MRABA signed by the woman. - 5.
+If through the membership recruitment process, including COB, a PNM signs a MRABA, receives a bid and then declines it or accepts a bid and then breaks her pledge, or has the pledge broken by an NPC sorority, she is ineligible to be pledged to another NPC sorority on the same campus until the beginning of the next primary membership recruitment period. - a.
+Exceptions to an individual's ineligibility to be pledged may be granted by the NPC Board of Directors in the following cases: - i. documented illegal conduct by the chapter offering the bid, or - ii. documented violation of NPC membership recruitment policies, or - iii. documented clerical or administrative errors made by campus or Panhellenic personnel during the Panhellenic membership recruitment process. - 6.
+At a later date, but before the next primary membership recruitment period, if the PNM who declined her bid expresses interest in being pledged to the chapter with which she originally matched, she may do so only if the chapter extends another bid and has quota or total spaces to fill. - 7.
+If a PNM does not receive a bid at the end of the primary membership recruitment period, she is eligible immediately to participate in COB. - 8.
 A woman who has accepted a bid either through primary or COB membership recruitment and who has had her pledge broken by an NPC sorority or has broken her pledge, may be repledged by the same NPC sorority chapter on the campus at any time before the beginning of the next year's primary membership recruitment period, even if the chapter is over total. - 9.
 When a woman who has been pledged but not yet initiated transfers to another campus, her pledge is broken, and she is eligible to pledge an NPC sorority on the transfer campus at the earliest opportunity. - 10.
 Women who have been pledged but not yet initiated into a chapter whose charter has been rescinded or relinquished or women of a newly establishing chapter that has been dissolved are eligible to pledge another NPC sorority immediately following the official release by the NPC sorority.